Skip to main content

 Where to begin with why I love these Lebanese Meat Pizzas so much!!
 Seriously, they’re the best way I’ve ever enjoyed beef in my life!
 No joke!
 This beef filling has an awesome sweet and spiciness to it thanks to the 7-spice used and the prominent amount of cinnamon!
 The bread becomes perfectly crispy and delicious when it’s baked, and if you make your meat pizza Lebanese-style with cheese, then that’s an added bonus!
 This meat and cheese pie Lebanese recipe is so good to have hot and fresh that I literally ate the entire batch in a day, and four of them in one sitting!
 I couldn’t get enough!

-I love my meat pies with just meat but also meat and cheese!
+I love my Lebanese meat pies with just meat but also meat and cheese!
 I’ll show you both topping ideas with this recipe.
 We’ll go over how to make the famous pomegranate molasses from scratch, how to make the dough, and how to make our meaty filling.
 Of course, we’ll bring all of these components together to make the most incredible meat pies right at home!
 Serve as an appetizer or hang on to them for a delicious snack, you’ll want to make for your friends and family!
 Let’s get to it!

 Ingredients for This Lebanese Meat Pie Recipe